MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 Teams Toolkit makes it simple to get started with app development for Microsoft Teams using Visual Studio Code.

-* Start with a project templates for common line-of-business app scenarios or from a sample.
+* Start with a project template for common line-of-business app scenarios or using a sample.
 * Save setup time with automated app registration and configuration.
 * Run and debug to Teams directly from familiar tools.
 * Smart defaults for hosting in Azure using infrastructure-as-code and Bicep.
-* Create unique configurations like dev, test, and prod using the environments feature.
+* Create unique configurations like dev, test, and production using the environments feature.
 * Bring your app to your organization or the Teams App Store using built-in publishing tools.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/teams-toolkit-user-journey2.png" alt-text="User Journey of the Teams Toolkit" lightbox="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/teams-toolkit-user-journey2.png":::